 What is Project Evaluation Review Technique (PERT)?

 In project management, the Project Evaluation Review Technique, or PERT, is used to identify the time it takes to finish a particular task or activity.
-It is a system that helps in proper scheduling and coordination of all tasks throughout a project.
+It is a system that helps in the proper scheduling and coordination of all tasks throughout a project.
 It also helps in keeping track of the progress, or lack thereof, of the overall project.
 In the 1950s, the Project Evaluation Review Technique was developed by the US Navy to manage the Polaris submarine missile program of their Special Projects Office.

 Knowing the time it should take to execute a project is crucial, as it helps project managers decide on other factors such as the budget and task delegation.
 No matter how big or small a project is, estimates can be too optimistic or pessimistic, but using a PERT chart will help determine realistic estimates.